Skip to main content

 Where to Buy

 Synology DS1825+: Available through Amazon and B&H Photo.
-Typically priced around $1,100-1,200 for the diskless unit.
+List price is around $1,300 for the diskless unit; sale/street pricing may be lower depending on retailer.

 Compatible Drives: Seagate IronWolf Pro and WD Red Pro offer enterprise-grade performance with full compatibility.